-For such users, this step is a necessary precursor to adding your product range to your shop.
+For such Hub enterprises, connecting with existing OFN producers or creating accounts for your producers is a necessary precursor to adding your product range to your shop.

-If a supplying producer does not have a profile on the OFN, you can create one on their behalf.
-You’ll be the ‘owner’ of this profile and be able to add the producer’s products and then stock them in your shop.
+If a supplier does not have an OFN profile you can create one on their behalf.
+You’ll be the ‘owner’ of this profile and be able to add the producer’s products, with their prices and on hand quantities, and then list them in your shop.
 The new producer enterprise will be visible on your dashboard when you login to your existing account.
 Should the producer ever wish to take ownership of their profile, ownership can be easily transferred.
+If the producer wants to manage their profile and catalog but is happy with you being the owner of their profile, you can invite them as managers.

-Before creating a profile for your supplying producers you should contact them and let them know that you are creating a profile for them on the OFN.
+Before creating a profile for your suppliers you should contact them and let them know that you are creating an account and enterprise for them on the OFN.
 They may wish to be involved in the process and even take some responsibility for managing the profile and their products etc. But most commonly producers will prefer that hubs own and manage their profiles for them.

 Be sure to ask the producer what information they would like shared on their profile.
 You can often take text and images from their existing websites or social media sites, however you should always ask permission before using any of their content.
 Once you have their information in front of you, a profile should take you no more than 10 minutes to create.